 An island in the southeastern Caribbean, Saint Martin & Sint Maarten divided politically into two.

-This is one of the more unusual places to visit but its one of those islands that you can come away appreciating two distinct cultures, the smallest inhabited sea island divided between two nations.
-Collectively, the two territories are known as “St. Martin/St. Maarten”.
+This is one of the more unusual places to visit but it is one of those islands that you can come away appreciating two distinct cultures, the smallest inhabited sea island divided between two nations.
+Collectively, the two territories are known as “St. Martin/St. Maarten“.

 According to legend, Columbus sighted and perhaps anchored at the island of Saint Martin on November 11, 1493.
 On March 23, 1648, France and the Dutch Republic agreed to divide the island between their two nations, so they signed the Treaty of Concordia.